Clinical and Research Background

 Academic and Medical Appointments

-Acting Assistant Professor, Department of Pathology, University of Washington, Seattle, WA, 2013-Present
+Acting Assistant Professor, Department of Pathology, Division of Neuropathology, University of Washington School of Medicine, Seattle, WA, 2013-2017

 Education and Training

-Postdoctoral Fellow, Biochemistry Department, University of Washington, Seattle, WA, 2008-2013
+Postdoctoral senior fellow, Department of Biochemistry, School of Medicine, University of Washington, Seattle, WA, 2008-2013

 Latest publications from PubMed